autonalityAI/vehicle-agent-protocol/README.md

 ## 📘 License

-This project is available under the [MIT License](LICENSE) to encourage open usage and community contributions.
+This project is licensed under the [MIT License](LICENSE), which permits open use, modification, and distribution with attribution.

 ---